NYUAppSec/assignment4_module1/README.md

       uses: android-actions/setup-android@v2
 ```

-### Submission
-If you’d like to submit this part, push the `hw4p1handin` tag with the following:

-    git tag -a -m "Completed hw4 part1." hw4p1handin
-    git push origin main
-    git push origin hw4p1handin

 ## Part 2: It's all about intent

-As you may remember from class, Android uses Intents to move in between parts of
+Android uses Intents to move in between parts of
 an application, or to communicate between applications (thus providing
-functionality the app doesn't naively support, like Web browsing).
+functionality the app doesn't natively support, like Web browsing).

 ### Part 2.1: What is the difference?
 Intents, when not handled correctly, can cause problems.
 Take a look at the code
 on lines 69 to 73 of SecondFragment.kt and lines 68 to 70 of ThirdFragment.kt.
 These are two different ways of handling intents.
 For this portion of the
 assignment, you should review and answer the following questions for yourself.
-This will not be collected or graded, but it will help you understand important concepts related to this assignment.
+This will not be collected or graded, but it will help you understand important concepts related to this assignment (hint).

 1. What are the two types of Intents?
 2. Which of these Intents are (generally) more secure?
 3. What type of Intent is shown on lines 69 to 73 of SecondFragment.kt?
 4. What type of Intent is shown on lines 68 to 70 of ThirdFragment.kt?
-5. Which of these two Intents is the proper way to do an Intent?
+5. Which of these two Intents is the 'proper' way to do an Intent?
+5b.
+What does 'proper' way even mean?

 As the last question above hinted, one of these two Intents is not correct.
 Fix the incorrect Intent.

 ## Part 2.2: Shutting out the world

 It seems that the developers of the application wanted to allow other applications to use Intents to launch the GiftCard application.
 However, this isn't what your company wants.
 At this moment, your company does not anticipate a need for other applications to use Intents to launch Activities within the GiftCard application.

-For this part, you should remove the possibility of other applications using
-Intents to launch activities of your application.
+For this part, you should remove the possibility of other applications using Intents to launch activities of your application.
 To do this, changes will need to be made to the AndroidManifest.xml file.

-### Submission
-If you’d like to submit this part, push the `hw4p2handin` tag with the following:

-    git tag -a -m "Completed hw4 part2." hw4p2handin
-    git push origin main
-    git push origin hw4p2handin
+Make them.

 ## Part 3: Can you read me out there?